 Chery and Great Wall have been pushing to export their cars overseas.
 Their efforts have been limited mostly to emerging market countries.
-Their entry into Australia was intended as their first move into developed country market.
+Their entry into Australia was intended as their first move into a developed country market.
 After Australia, their plan was to move into North America and Europe.
 This recall bodes ill for any plans to enter the highly competitive North American/EU markets.

 How can this monumental blunder be explained?
-In a recent WSJ article China auto industry expert Michael Dunne attributes the catastrophe to “quality fade.”
+In a recent WSJ article, China auto industry expert, Michael Dunne, attributes the catastrophe to “quality fade.”
 Quality fade occurs when initial production meets all applicable standards, but later productions are defective.
 The defects are in hidden components not easily discovered by surface inspections.
 Over time, the problem gets worse, hence the description “fade”.

 Foreign companies are heavy buyers of manufactured goods from China.
-As these goods become more complex, the risk of hidden defects only increases.
+As these goods become more complex, the risk of hidden defects increases.
 The China auto fiasco provides a number of lessons: